 Jill Bowling, BSc, is in the Human Sciences Program, Australian National University, GPO Box 4, Canberra ACT 2601, Australia.
 [She subsequently obtained her PhD and became an international wildlife campaigner.
 She died in a helicopter crash in Nepal in September 2006.]

 Brian Martin, BA, PhD, is in the Department of Mathematics, Faculty of Science, Australian National University, GPO Box 4, Canberra ACT 2601, Australia.
-[He now works in the Faculty of Arts, University of Wollongong.]
+[He now works at the University of Wollongong.]